Reasons for making a will

 Making a will with a solicitor

 Most people use a solicitor.
-Don’t assume that you will always get an expert however – ask about their experience and whether they belong to the Society of Trust and Estate Practitioners (STEP).
+Don’t assume that you'll always get an expert, however – ask about their experience and whether they belong to The Society of Trust and Estate Practitioners (STEP).
 If you need advice on inheritance tax, for instance, check that the person who is writing up your will has additional tax qualifications and knows what they’re doing.

 Making a will with a will writer

 If you use a will writer, rather than a solicitor, check whether they belong to the Institute of Professional Will Writers or the Society of Will Writers.
 Ask for evidence of indemnity insurance and for details about procedures should you or your beneficiaries have a problem with the will.

 If you use your bank to make your will, check how its will-writing service is regulated and who actually provides the service.

 Go further: Which?
 Wills - make your own will with Which? in five easy steps.

 How to change your will after you’ve written it